kevinvincent/ha-wyzesense/README.md

 # Home Assistant - WYZE Sense Component
-You do NOT need the Wyze Cam to use the sensors with this component.
-However, they're great cameras so you should buy them ;)

 > Special thanks to [HcLX](https://hclxing.wordpress.com) and his work on [WyzeSensePy](https://github.com/HclX/WyzeSensePy) which is the core of this component.
 His reverse engineering talents and subsequent development of WyzeSensePy made it quite easy to connect with WYZE sense devices.